 Suddenly Sevilla were on top and another foray down the same flank almost brought further reward as left-back Ivica Dragutinović's low cross flashed across the face of goal with no one from either side there to meet it.
 Just as it looked as if the holders were taking control, however, they were pegged back.
 Riera skipped past Daniel Alves on the corner of the penalty area and, with time and space, produced a shot which took a crucial deflection off the Sevilla right-back and looped beyond Palop's dive.

-Espanyol then lost Moisés to a red card and Sevilla began to press back their opponents as they sought to exploit their numerical advantage but Espanyol survived to take the game into extra time, where that defensive excellence continued until Sevilla’s slick passing finally yielded tangible reward with the final kick of the first extra period as Kanouté flicked in Jesús Navas's right-wing cross from close range.
+Espanyol then lost Moisés to a red card and Sevilla began to press back their opponents as they sought to exploit their numerical advantage.
+Yet the team from Barcelona survived to take the game into extra time, where that defensive excellence continued until Sevilla's slick passing finally yielded tangible reward: the final kick of the first extra period was Kanouté's close-range flick-in from Jesús Navas's right-wing cross.
 That looked to have finally ended Espanyol's challenge but somehow Ernesto Valverde’s men roused themselves yet again.

-With five minutes left, substitute Jônatas advanced to beat Palop with a strike that deflected off Christian Poulsen to take the final to its dramatic conclusion, where Kanouté, Dragutinović and Antonio Puerta all scored in the shoot-out for the winners.
+With five minutes left, substitute Jônatas advanced to beat Palop with a strike that deflected off Christian Poulsen, taking the final to its dramatic conclusion.
+Kanouté, Dragutinović and Antonio Puerta all scored in the shoot-out for the winners.
 Alves blazed Sevilla's third penalty over the bar but it mattered little as Palop saved three times, Walter Pandiani the only Espanyol player to find the net.

 ©UEFA.com 1998-2011.
 All rights reserved.